 - Why is your website titled “Oh God, My Wife Is German,” and not “Oh My God, My Wife Is German?”
 Because the expression “oh my god” sounds more like surprise to me.
 I wanted the tone to be something closer to grim resignation. :)

-- Do you accept guest posts on your blog?
+- Do you accept guest articles on your blog?
 Yes.
-Please take a look at the guidelines here.
+Please take a look at the guidelines on our Guests page.

 - Do you feature advertisements on your blog?
-Occasionally.
+Yes.
 You can read more about this in our Advertising section.

 If you’d like to ask us a question, use one of the methods listed on our Contact page.
 We’d love to hear from you!